aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 (link to swagger)
 A business can collect the metadata during creation or retrospectively during scanning from their technology, and this can connect the API, to push the data to the solution.
-A script can scan the existing system or systems in place and make POST requests, to generate the entity on Aurelius Atlas capturing the technical systems, collections, datasets, fields, and processes.
+A script can scan the existing system or systems in place and make POST requests to generate the entity on Aurelius Atlas capturing the technical systems, collections, datasets, fields, and processes.
 Similarly, when deploying infrastructure as code, requests can be made to the Lineage REST API to represent the components being deployed capturing the technical information.